rust-lang/rfcs/text/0000-box-error-alias.md

 motivations

  1. A unified name for boxed errors, to make them easier to recognise,
- 2. A short descriptive name for error trait objects, to reduce noise and cognitive load,
+ 2. A short descriptive name for error trait objects, to reduce code noise and cognitive load,
  3. A place to show the value of making errors `Send + Sync + 'static`, and
  3. A place in the standard library to document the pattern of using a trait object to return any error, aiding discoverability.

-Currently what happens in practice is the rust programmer either creates an alias for `Box<dyn Error + Send + Sync + 'static>` in some utility module, where each user will use a sligtly different name, or just writes out the full type that `BoxFuture` aliases.
+Currently what happens in practice is rust programmers either create an alias for `Box<dyn Error + Send + Sync + 'static>` in some utility module, where each user will use a sligtly different name, or just write out the full type that `BoxFuture` aliases.

-This idea evolved on a [thread in irlo](https://internals.rust-lang.org/t/proposal-add-std-boxerror/10953) before this RFC was written, and there names such as `AnyError` were suggested, as well as using an opaque object with a raw pointer as is the case in the [`failure` crate](https://github.com/rust-lang-nursery/failure).
+This idea evolved on a [thread in irlo](https://internals.rust-lang.org/t/proposal-add-std-boxerror/10953) before this RFC was written, and there names such as `AnyError` were suggested, as well as using an opaque object with a raw pointer as is the case in the [`failure` crate][`failure`].
 However, this RFC only satisfies the narrow goal of providing a trait alias for `Box<Error + ..>`, allowing more experimentation to take place regarding the specific design of an opaque and more full-featured error type in the crate ecosystem.

-An example of prior art is the `BoxFuture` type in the `futures` crate.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation